tsilva/curriculum-vitae/README.md

 TODO: Add number of competitions, start date, etc.

-Crystal Clash is a multiplayer turn-based battlebots game, where players can program their own bots using Tynker's block-based programming language and have them compete against each other in assynchronous matches.
-There are monthly seasons, leaderboards, quests, and a shop where players can buy new parts for their bots.
+Crystal Clash is a multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language for competition in asynchronous matches.
+The game features monthly seasons, leaderboards, quests, and a shop where players can purchase new parts for their bots.

-At its core, Crystal Clash is computed like a complex game of chess.
-The arena is a discrete environment, essentially an 8x8 grid, where each bot can move, attack, and use special abilities.
-Each match is resolved in deterministic time, since the arena shrinks every X turns, with the last bot standing being the winner.
-Each turn the bot's code is executed and the resulting actions are applied in the environment (eg: a script could say that the bot must shoot whenever there's an opponent X tiles in front of him).
+At its heart, Crystal Clash operates similarly to a complex chess game, set in an 8x8 grid arena where bots can move, attack, and deploy special abilities.
+Matches are resolved within a deterministic timeframe as the arena size decreases every few turns, aiming to be the last bot standing to win.
+The bots' actions are dictated by player-programmed scripts, executed each turn, to navigate and combat within the game environment.

-Due to the assynchronous nature of the game, and the requirement to make the code be developed with Tynker's block-based programming language, which only had a client-side interpreter which at the time tightly coupled to the browser environment, I ended up building a specific server-side VM for the game that complied to the same internal language representation.
+To accommodate the game's asynchronous nature and the use of Tynker's block-based programming language, initially designed for client-side execution in browsers, I developed a specific server-side virtual machine (VM).
+This VM was tailored to interpret the game's unique programming language, ensuring seamless gameplay and script execution across platforms.

+Popular to the time of this writing,

 - [Crystal Clash Dashboard](https://www.tynker.com/dashboard/student/#/battles/crystalclash)
 - [Assets](https://drive.google.com/drive/folders/1CmqQEERQ3JPsENW-ilyJtkB-i3aYBVia?usp=sharing)